FNNDSC/pman/README.rst

 .. code-block:: bash

    apt update && \
-   apt install libssl-dev libcurl4-openssl-dev librtmp-dev && \
+   apt install -y libssl-dev libcurl4-openssl-dev librtmp-dev && \
    pip install pman

 **If you do the above, remember to** ``commit`` **your changes to the docker image otherwise they'll be lost when you remove the dock instance!**